EspressoLogicCafe/Examples/MigrationService/README.md

 ## Multiple TeamSpaces
 If you have multiple TeamSpace accounts, you must edit both the export and import scripts and enter the correct [teamspaceUser] and [teampspacePassword].
-For the Live API Creator 5.0 target server, create the teamSpace and teamSpace user before you run the import scripts.
+For the Live API Creator 5.0 target server, create the TeamSpace and TeamSpace user before you run the import scripts.
 ```aidl
 #  === REMEMBER TO CHANGE THE [teamspaceUser] and [teamspacePassword] for each TeamSpace instance. =====
 macos/lacadmin logout